james2doyle/ohdoylerules.com/content/snippets/grunt-terminal-notifier-setup.md

-/*
+---
-Title: grunt terminal-notifier setup
+Title: "grunt terminal-notifier setup"
-Description: grunt terminal-notifier setup
+Description: "grunt terminal-notifier setup"
-Date: 2013-06-07
+Date: "2013-06-07"
-Category: Snippets,Web
+Category: "Snippets"
-Template: post
+Template: "post"
-Keywords: grunt, terminal-notifier, setup, git, shell, notification, osx, mac, desktop */
+Keywords: ["grunt", "terminal-notifier", "setup", "git", "shell", "notification", "osx", "mac", "desktop"]
+---

 I just downloaded the new Mountain Lion, finally.
 One of the biggest new things is the cool little native notifications akin to growl.
 I thought it would be cool to get a nice notification when my "grunt watch" task finished.
 First things first.
 You need to install [terminal-notifier](https://github.com/alloy/terminal-notifier "alloy/terminal notifier").
 This allows you to interact with the native OSX notifications system.